FreqPhreak/DeciTap-v2/README.md

 * Set **Format** eg `Decimal` and **Character Length** to `10`.

 * Check the **Keyboard Wedge** box and, optionally, **Enter After Output**.

+* Scan user's card on USB device eg: ACR1252

+* Sucessful scan outputs UID/Converted UID to the output box and currently selected window and hits "enter" (if both functions enabled)

 * Note: You can test the desired outputs by unchecking the **Keyboard Wedge** function and testing various formats, once satisfied, check the **Keyboard Wedge** to allow DeciTap+ to output the Card Number to the currently active window.